q33north/claudewatch/README.md

 ```
 Claude Code response
        |
-  [Stop hook fires]
+  [PostToolUse hook fires]  ──or──  [Stop hook fires]
        |
-  hook.py: tail-read transcript -> extract usage -> append to usage.jsonl
+  hook.py: tail-read transcript -> extract usage -> dedup -> append to usage.jsonl
        |
   TUI: watchdog detects file change -> parse new line -> update widgets
 ```

-1. A **Stop hook** fires after every Claude Code response
+1. Two hooks fire during Claude Code usage:
+   - **PostToolUse** fires after each tool call, giving live updates during agentic loops
+   - **Stop** fires when a session ends, capturing the final state
-2. It tail-reads the session transcript to extract the usage block (input/output/cache tokens, model, etc.)
+2. Both run the same logic: tail-read the session transcript, extract the usage block (input/output/cache tokens, model, etc.)
+3. A dedup check prevents double-counting when multiple PostToolUse hooks fire for the same assistant message (e.g. parallel tool calls)
-3. Appends a single line to `~/.claude/claudewatch/usage.jsonl`
+4. Appends a single line to `~/.claude/claudewatch/usage.jsonl`
-4. The TUI uses **watchdog** (FSEvents on macOS, inotify on Linux) to detect the new line and update all widgets in real-time
+5. The TUI uses **watchdog** (FSEvents on macOS, inotify on Linux) to detect the new line and update all widgets in real-time

-The hook is designed to be fast (<50ms) and never makes any API calls.
+Both hooks are designed to be fast (<50ms) and never make any API calls.

 ## Dashboard layout